angular/angular/aio/content/guide/static-query-migration.md

 components will change and possibly break.
 This way, an application's dependencies will behave the same during the transition.

 In Angular v9 and later, it will be safe to remove any `{static: false}` flags and we will do this cleanup for you in a schematic.

-### Does this change affect `@ViewChildren` or `@ContentChildren` queries?

-No, this change only affects ViewChild and ContentChild queries specifically. `@ViewChildren` and `@ContentChildren` queries are already "dynamic" by default and don't support static resolution.